frederic-perez/AmE-dictionary/data/dictionary.md

 __ring up__ _Ringing up sales._
 __ring__ _A narcotics ring._
 __ringed__ _A man whose ringed nose marked him a slave brought wet cloths for theis hands and faces._
+__ringer__ _n_ :two: A contestant, esp a horse, entered in a competition under false representations of identity, record, or ability. _Someone might be throwing in a ringer._
 __ringleader__
 __ringlets__
 __ringmaster__